suzycc/heal-frozen-shoulder/index.md

 It's important to note that my dates are fuzzy because I wasn't keeping track, and if a physiotherapist had tested my range of motion in early March 2023, I doubt I would have tested at 100%, but I was close enough that I no longer noticed any deficit in the course of my daily life.

+In Summer 2024, my other shoulder suddenly started freezing.
+Life had been busy and I had not done my 2 daily hangs for about a month.
+I came home from a long walk and my shoulder was completely fine.
+After dinner, I noticed it was sore, and by the middle of the night it was waking me up whenever I moved.
+By the morning, I was in agony and had lost subtantial mobility.
+See [Arresting the Freezing Process](#arresting-the-freezing-process/) below for how I managed to stop the process in its tracks.

 ---

 ## My Methods